miayam/learn-css/005 Inheritance/README.md

 # Inheritance

-Some CSS properties inherit their value from their parent, user agent default style, or local user default style.
-Acknowledge and forget some of them.
-I personally only care for `font-size`, `font-family`, `font-weight`, and `color`:
+Some CSS properties inherit their value from their parent, the default styling imposed by your browser (Chrome, Firefox, Edge, Opera, etc), or the default styling imposed by your OS (Microsoft, MacOS, Android, etc).
+I personally only care for `font-size`, `font-family`, `font-weight`, and `color`.
+Forget some of them if you choose so:

 * `azimuth`
 * `border-collapse`